- Click the Environments tab on the navigation menu to the left.

 - Click Create Environment.
 You will be taken to the environment dashboard.

-When on the environment dashbaord, a user can click on the Settings tab via the horizontal navigation links to bring up the environment settings page.
+When on the environment dashboard, a user can click on the Settings tab via the horizontal navigation links to bring up the environment settings page.
 This page has options to change the settings for the name, description, and add/remove the environment as a favorite.

 Name - The name of the environment as shown on the Environment select screen and displayed in the breadcrumb at the top of the screen.